Skip to main content

 Build directional graph in Grafana using Apache ECharts.
 Tutorial part 2.

-Live Updates
+Live Dashboard

-The directed Graph for GitHub displays all major and minor releases for our Grafana plugins.
+The directed graph for GitHub displays all major and minor releases for our Grafana plugins.

-The directed Graph for GitHub displays all major and minor releases for our Grafana plugins.
+The directed graph for GitHub displays all major and minor releases for our Grafana plugins.